Tonyndungu-git/alx-system_engineering-devops/0x19-postmortem/README.md

 5. **Incident Response Plan:** Enhance response plan with clear escalation paths and responsibilities.
 6. **Training:** Conduct training sessions to share incident lessons and improve troubleshooting skills.
 7. **Backup and Rollback:** Implement rollback strategy for configuration-related issues.

+Remember, even in the darkest bits and bytes, a little humor and a dash of creativity can turn a technical tale into an unforgettable adventure.
+Until next time, stay curious and keep those servers groovin'!